Willie169/PID/README.md

 ## main.cpp

 The code file demonstrates the usage of the `optimization.hpp` header file to perform parameter optimization for a PID controller.
 It defines a set of parameter ranges and calls the `optimize` function to evaluate different combinations of parameters.

+## Log

+### Inspiration and Background

+The development of this PID (Proportional-Integral-Derivative) controller project is rooted in control theory, a field of engineering that focuses on the behavior of dynamic systems.
+What makes us take the initiative is the auto-following kart lesson in our living technology class.
+We aim to make an auto-following kart from scratch with Arduino and wooden boards and make it as quality as possible on a constrained budget.

+#### Control Theory and PID Controllers

+The development of this PID (Proportional-Integral-Derivative) controller project is rooted in control theory, a field of engineering that focuses on the behavior of dynamic systems.
+PID controllers are a cornerstone of modern control systems.
+They are designed to automatically adjust system outputs based on feedback to minimize error, allowing for precise control of dynamic systems.
+The PID controller operates based on three fundamental components:

+1. **Proportional Control (P)**: Responds proportionally to the current error value, providing immediate correction based on how far the system is from the desired state.

+2. **Integral Control (I)**: Addresses accumulated past errors, ensuring that the system reaches the desired state even if there are persistent biases.

+3. **Derivative Control (D)**: Predicts future errors based on the rate of change of the error, providing a damping effect to reduce overshoot and oscillation.

+The tuning of these parameters is crucial for achieving optimal performance.
+The traditional Ziegler–Nichols tuning method has served as a foundational approach for many engineers, providing empirical guidelines for setting PID parameters based on system behavior.

+#### Arduino Scenarios in Living Technology Classes

+Arduino boards offer an accessible platform for students and hobbyists to experiment with hardware and software integration, facilitating hands-on learning experiences in technology classes.

+In living technology classes, we engage with Arduino to build auto-following kart projects that require real-time control systems.
+This scenario highlights the importance of tuning PID controllers to achieve desired behaviors in robotics and automotive systems.

+This PID controller serves as an imperative part of our auto-following kart.
+We use it to achieve a stable distance between the auto-following kart and the leader kart, in our case, a cleaning robot.

+### Development History

+The development of the PID controller and its associated simulation framework has been an iterative process, marked by continuous enhancement and refinement.

+#### Initial Implementation

+The journey began with a simple implementation of the traditional PID controller.
+The focus was on creating a basic class structure in C++ that encapsulated the PID logic, allowing for straightforward application in simulations.

+- **Key Features**:
+  - Basic PID calculations.
+  - Initial support for both Arduino and non-Arduino environments through conditional compilation.

+#### Enhancements and Adaptive Features

+As the initial implementation was tested, several limitations became apparent, particularly regarding responsiveness and stability.
+This prompted the incorporation of advanced features such as:

+- **Adaptive Gain Adjustment**: Inspired by the need for dynamic responsiveness, the proportional gain $K_p$ was made adaptable based on the error's rate of change.
+This enhancement allowed for better handling of transient behaviors in the system.

+- **Adaptive Integral Term**: To mitigate integral windup, the integral gain $K_i$ was adjusted based on observed error amplitude.
+This feature improved system stability during sustained error conditions.

+#### Error History Management

+To accurately compute the integral and derivative terms, a robust error history management system was implemented.
+This system utilized a linked list structure to store past error values and timestamps, enabling precise calculations for both the integral and derivative components.
+The integration of error history management was crucial for implementing more advanced tuning strategies, inspired by established control theory practices.

+#### Additional Derivative Term

+Recognizing the need for improved damping characteristics, an additional derivative term $K_{dd}$ was introduced.
+This term accounted for the acceleration of error changes, allowing the controller to anticipate and react to rapid fluctuations more effectively.

+#### Testing and Simulation Framework

+With the PID logic in place, attention turned to building a comprehensive simulation framework to test various PID configurations.
+The introduction of the `Car` class for simulating follower and leader vehicles added a practical context for evaluating PID performance in a dynamic environment.

+- **PID Testing Function**: A dedicated function was developed to simulate the interaction between the leader and follower karts, providing insights into how different PID parameters affected system behavior.

+#### Optimization and Multi-threading

+To facilitate further exploration of PID parameter tuning, optimization functions were integrated.
+Utilizing multi-threading allowed for the concurrent evaluation of multiple parameter combinations, greatly enhancing the testing efficiency.
+The optimization framework also included mechanisms for result logging and progress tracking, making it easier to analyze and visualize outcomes.

 ## Contributing